Mackay Northern Beaches State High School is a Registered Training Organisation

 Partnership with Schools (PWS)

-| SIT20316 Certificate II in HospitalitySIT30616 Certificate III in Hospitality
+SIT20322 Certificate II in Hospitality

 Student Requirements

-- All VET students must have a USI.
+• All VET students must have a USI.

-- Students are required to complete a Language, Literacy and Numeracy Core Skills Test prior to commencement of training.
-Visit
+• Students are required to complete a Language, Literacy and Numeracy Core Skills Test prior to commencement of training.
+Visit www.blueprintcd.com.au for further information regarding this course.

-Aviation Australia Pty Ltd (RTO Number 30770) is responsible for enrolling students, assessing and issuing Statement of Attainments and Awards for eligible students.
+ABC Training (RTO: 5800) is responsible for enrolling students, assessing and issuing Statement of Attainments and Awards for eligible students.

 Student Requirements

-| HLT33115 Certificate III in Health Services Assistance (including HLT23215 Certificate II in Health Support Services)
+HLT33115 Certificate III in Health Services Assistance (including HLT23221 Certificate II in Health Support Services)

-Mackay Northern Beaches SHS is delivering course content for students completing the Certificate III in Health Services Assistance (including HLT23215 Certificate II in Health Support Services) on behalf of Connect 'n' Grow.
+Mackay Northern Beaches SHS is delivering course content for students completing the Certificate III in Health Services Assistance (including Certificate II in Health Support Services) on behalf of Connect 'n' Grow.

 Student Requirements

-| MEM20413 Certificate II in Engineering Pathways
+MEM20422 Certificate II in Engineering Pathways

-Formula Student (RTO Number 41124) is responsible for enrolling students, assessing and issuing Statement of Attainments and Awards for eligible students.
+Blue Dog Training (RTO: 31193) is responsible for enrolling students, assessing and issuing Statement of Attainments and Awards for eligible students.

 Student Requirements

-| SIS20115 Certificate II in Sport and Recreation SIS30315 Certificate III in Fitness
+SIS20122 Certificate II in Sport and Recreation

 Student Requirements

-- All VET students must have a USI.
+• All VET students must have a USI.

-- Students are required to complete a Literacy and Numeracy Assessment prior to commencement of training.
-Visit
+• Students are required to complete a Literacy and Numeracy Assessment prior to commencement of training.
+Visit www.cqu.edu.au for further information regarding pre-enrolment.

-Further information about CQUniversity and these courses can be found at:
+Further information about CQUniversity and these courses can be found at: www.cqu.edu.au.

-Engineering Pathways is a two year course, commencing at the start of Year 11.
-(Axial Training RTO 2437)
+Engineering Pathways is a two-year course, commencing at the start of Year 11.
+(Axial Training RTO 2437).

 Automotive is a one year course that can be undertaken in either Year 11 or Year 12.
-(Axial Training RTO 2437)
+(Axial Training RTO: 2437).

 Students must attend the MEC one day per week as well as display a commitment to engage in regular industry placements throughout the year.
 Additional costs are associated with the program and are outlined in the application package.